 Perhaps the most confusing part about getting started canning is wondering if you need a water bath or pressure canner.
 Deciding on which one to use is easier than you think.
 When canning high acid foods like fresh strawberry jam you can use a water bath canner.
 Recipes like strawberry jam are perfect for beginners.
 Work your way up to pressure canning.
 If you already have an Instant Pot you can use that.

 Pick jars that will last.
-While you can often go with a cheaper off brand jar I recommend switching the lids to a quality brand like Ball.
-Cheaper jar lids like the Wal-mart brand have been known to rust and leave your canned goods spoiled.
-Use the lids that came with the off brand jars for storing things like homemade sugar scrubs.
+While you can often go with a cheaper off-brand jar I recommend switching the lids to a quality brand like golden harvest.
+Cheaper jar lids like the Walmart brand have been known to rust and leave your canned goods spoiled.
+Use the lids that came with the off-brand jars for storing things like homemade sugar scrubs.

 Canning tips every homemaker needs to know